-Indicates a 5.1 Dolby Digital source being played back as 5.0 (Sub off).
-LFE indicates a low frequency effects channel is present in the source material.
-When this icon isn't boxed it indicates the LFE channel is not being reproduced separately.
+- Indicates a 5.1 Dolby Digital source being played back as 5.0 (Sub off).
+The lit LFE indicates a low frequency effects channel is present in the source material.
+When this icon isn't boxed it indicates the LFE channel is not being sent to a subwoofer but will be mixed into the front left and right instead.